Roosterfish

 Casting Poppers

-…will buy more hits in some locations than in others and depending on the feeding that is going on.
+…will buy more hits in some locations than in others depending on the feeding that is going on.
 If you witness a feeding frenzy where the fish are crashing baits all over the surface and can get cast into it, your lure will most likely be attacked.
 If you don’t have the right scenario, casting until your arm wants to fall off can prove futile.

 Fly Fishing